alissapajer/alissapajer.github.io/content/2022-11-01-slices-of-topology.md

 # Slices of Topology

 No matter how you slice it and dice it, you get out the same information.
 Well, that's not exactly true.
-But I'll show you a couple different ways you can slice it.
+But I'll show you one way you can look at individual slices of space in order to determine its overall topology.

 ## Set Up